Brodetto di Pesce

-San Francisco has their cioppino, but did you know Italy has their own versions?
-Depending on what region they are from, they are all called different names.
-Today’s recipe is from the the region of Emilia Romagna (and one of my favorite places to visit).
+This Brodetto di Pesce recipe is from the the region of Emilia Romagna (and one of my favorite places to visit).
 Not quite soup or a stew, it’s more like something in between.

-We are in the midst of the holiday season and for Christmas Eve in my house we celebrate the feast of the seven fishes to honor my husbands Italian heritage.
+This dish is is most popular in my house for Christmas Eve.
+We celebrate the feast of the seven fishes to honor my husbands Italian heritage.
 For Christmas Eve, Italian-Americans practice a partial fast serving seafood instead of meat.

 My favorite aspect of this dish (besides eating it) is how quickly it comes together.
 After you have gathered the ingredients, there’s only 10 minutes of cooking time because seafood cooks quickly so this is perfect for entertaining.